The Internal Revenue Service has announced contribution and benefit limits for 2022.

 The limit on contributions by employees who participate in 401(k)s, 403(b)s, Sec.
-457 plans, and the federal government’s Thrift Savings Plan remains flat from 2020 at $19,500.
-The catch-up contribution limit for employees age 50 and over also remains flat at $6,500.
-However, the overall limit for these plans increases from $57,000 to $58,000 in 2021.
-For plans like the Board of Retirement who allow after-tax contributions, this allows employees to save more.
+457 plans, and the federal government’s Thrift Savings Plan have been increased to $20,500.
+However, the catch-up contribution limit for employees age 50 and over remains flat at $6,500.
+The overall limit for these plans increased from $58,000 to $61,000 in 2022.
+For plans like the Board of Retirement which allow after-tax contributions, this allows employees to save more.

 The limit on annual contributions to an individual retirement account (IRA) remains flat at $6,000.
 The additional catch-up contribution limit for individuals age 50 and older is not subject to an annual cost-of-living adjustment (COLA) and remains $1,000.